Mike Wilcher

-Michael D. Wilcher (born March 20, 1960) is a former NFL linebacker.
-He is a graduate from the University of North Carolina who played pro football from 1983–1991 for the Los Angeles Rams and San Diego Chargers.
+Michael D. Wilcher (born March 20, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+He played in the NFL from 1983 to 1991 for the Los Angeles Rams and San Diego Chargers.

 He played his high school football at Eastern High School, a powerhouse in Washington DC.

-At the University of North Carolina, Wilcher replaced Lawrence Taylor in the Tar Heel lineup, recording 68 tackles his senior season.
+At the University of North Carolina at Chapel Hill, Wilcher replaced Lawrence Taylor in the Tar Heel lineup, recording 68 tackles his senior season.
 He had 20 tackles for loss in his final two seasons combined.
-He was drafted in the second round (36th overall pick) of the 1983 NFL Draft.
-He was noted for good size (6-3, 240 pounds) and speed (4.73 forty-yard time).
+He was selected in the second round (36th overall pick) of the 1983 NFL draft.
+He was noted for good size (6–3, 240 pounds) and speed (4.73 forty-yard time).